Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

 \begin{proof} The fixed locus of the action of $U$ on $X$ is the $-n$ curve $E$.
 This curve has class $E=\O(1)-nH$.
 We have

 Pushing forward to $\P^1$ we get

 This coincides with the Loewy filtration.
 The Rees algebra associate to this filtration is isomorphic to

+We claim this ring is finitely generated.
+This is a standard argument that follows from the Minimal Model Program, using that $X$ is a toric variety, hence a log Fano variety.
+Set $F$ to be an integral divisor lying on the boundary of the effective cone of $X$ which is linearly equivalent to $aL-bE$, with $a,b$ positive integers. $F$ is automatically effective as the effective cone of a log Fano variety is rational polyhedral, hence closed \cite{BCHM}.
+Using \cite[Lemma 2.3.3]{CortiFlips}, it is enough to show the ring is finitely generated.
+Since $X$ is toric, there exists an ample $\Q$-divisor $A$ and an effective $\Q$-divisor $\hat{E}$ with Set $\Delta_1=A+\hat E+\frac{1}{n_1}L$ and $\Delta_2 = A+\hat E+\frac{1}{n_2}F$ with $n_1,n_2\gg 0$ chosen so that $D_i=K_X+\Delta_i$ are divisorially log terminal divisors for $i=1,2$.
+Remark that $D_1\sim \frac{1}{n_1}L$, and $D_2\sim \frac{1}{n_2}F$.
+By \cite[Corollary 1.1.9]{BCHM}, the ring is finitely generated.
+Using again \cite[Lemma 2.3.3]{CortiFlips}, this is equivalent to finite generation of $R(X,L,F)$, as required.

-This is finitely generated because the Hirzebruch surfaces are toric varieties. \end{proof} Following \cite[Section 8]{DWN}, the test configuration associated to this filtration is the deformation to the normal cone of the $-n$-curve with parameter $a$.
+\end{proof} Following \cite[Section 8]{DWN}, the test configuration associated to this filtration is the deformation to the normal cone of the $-n$-curve with parameter $a$.
 To identify the two filtrations we used that Loewy length is linear.

 \end{subsection}

 \begin{subsection}{Projective bundles $\P (\O^{\oplus r } \oplus \O(n))$ over $\P^s$ - partial computation} This is a generalisation of the Hirzerbrch surface example.
 Let $X=\P (\O^{\oplus r} \oplus \O(n))$ over $\P^s$.
 Take as polarisation $L=a \O(1)+bH$, where $H$ is the pull-back of the hyperplane section of $\P^s$.
 We take $a$,$b$ and $n$ strictly positive.
 Pushing-forward we have